 Permitting

-A national policy document should form the basis for developing the law and should be complemented by technical guidelines developed for implementation of the law.
+A national policy document should form the basis for developing the law and should be complemented by technical guidelines developed for implementation of the law ().
 This legal “package” should specify regulations on the treatment of different waste categories; segregation, collection, storage, handling, disposal and transport of waste; and responsibilities and training requirements.
 The national policy should take into account the resources and facilities available in the country concerned and any cultural aspects of waste handling.
-A national law on healthcare waste management may stand alone, or constitute part of more comprehensive legislation.
-A national law should include the following elements: a clear definition of hazardous healthcare waste and its various categories; a precise indication of the legal obligations of the healthcare waste producer regarding safe handling and disposal; specifications for record keeping and reporting; establishment of permit or licensing procedures for systems of treatment and waste handling; specifications for an inspection system and regular audit procedures to ensure enforcement of the law and for penalties to be imposed for contravention; designation of courts responsible for handling disputes arising from enforcement of, or non-compliance with, the law.
+A national law on hazardous waste management may stand alone, or constitute part of more comprehensive legislation.
+A national law should include the following elements: a clear definition of hazardous waste and its various categories, including HHW; a precise indication of the legal obligations of the waste generator regarding safe handling and disposal; specifications for record keeping and reporting; establishment of permit or licensing procedures for systems of treatment and waste handling; specifications for an inspection system and regular audit procedures to ensure enforcement of the law and for penalties to be imposed for contravention; designation of courts responsible for handling disputes arising from enforcement of, or non-compliance with, the law.

 Enforcement